Zepbound diet plan: what to eat and avoid on Zepbound

 • Carrots

-Unlike refined grains (which are the type of carb you find in white bread, white rice, and pastries), whole grains contain a host of healthy ingredients, including fiber, vitamins, and minerals.
+Another great source of fiber is whole grains.
+Unlike refined grains (the type of carbs you find in white bread, white rice, and pastries), whole grains contain a host of healthy ingredients, including fiber, vitamins, and minerals.
 As a result, eating more whole grains, compared to refined grains, is linked to a lower risk of obesity, heart disease, diabetes, and even cancer.
 And they promote feelings of fullness, which can help you avoid overeating while losing weight on Zepbound.

 • Oats